SuperOfficeDocs/crmscript/docs/api-reference/classes/NSContactActivity/SetActionTime.md

 # SetActionTime(DateTime actionTime)

 The time of the activity.
-If more than one activity has occured on the contact, the last activity time is shown.
+If more than one activity has occurred on the contact, the last activity time is shown.

-**Parameter:**
+## Parameters

 * **actionTime** DateTime

 ```crmscript